calebphillips/george-macdonald-quotes/instruction.md

   not only the first man in his profession, but the best man that ever was in the world; and to believe so of one's parent is a stronger aid to righteousness than all things else whatever,
-* that the only way to know what is true is to do what is true."
+* that the only way to know what is true is to do what is true.